-Solar cells based on organic molecules are promising alternatives for the silicon-based technologies that dominate today's market,\cite{Fraunhofer2022} mostly because organic photovoltaics (OPV) are cheaper to mass-produce, lighter, more flexible and easier to dispose of.
-A key step in light harvesting is transport of excitons from where photons are absorbed to where this energy is needed for initiating a photochemical process,\cite{Croce2014} usually deeper inside the material of the solar cell.
-Because excitons are predominantly localized onto single molecules in organic materials, exciton transport proceeds via incoherent hops.\cite{Mikhnenko2015} Such random-walk diffusion is, however, too slow to compete with ultra-fast deactivation processes of singlet excitons, such as radiative and non-radiative decay, inter-system crossing, or singlet fission.
-As exciton diffusion is furthermore hampered by thermal disorder, propagation distances in organic materials typically remain below 10~nm.\cite{Mikhnenko2015} Such short diffusion lengths limit the efficiency of solar energy harvesting and require complex morphologies of active layers into nanometer sized domains, {\it{e.g.}}, bulk heterojunctions in OPVs, which not only complicates device fabrication, but also reduces device stability.\cite{Cao2014,Rafique2018}
+Solar cells based on organic molecules are promising alternatives to the silicon-based technologies that dominate today's market, mostly because organic photovoltaics (OPV) are cheaper to mass-produce, lighter, more flexible and easier to dispose of.
+A key step in light harvesting is transport of excitons from where photons are absorbed to where this energy is needed for initiating a photochemical process~\cite{Croce2014}, usually deeper inside the material of the solar cell.
+Because excitons in organic materials are predominantly localized onto single molecules, exciton transport proceeds via incoherent hops~\cite{Mikhnenko2015}.
+Such random-walk diffusion is, however, too slow to compete with ultra-fast deactivation processes of singlet excitons, such as radiative and non-radiative decay.
+As exciton diffusion is furthermore hindered by thermal disorder, propagation distances in organic materials typically remain below 10~nm~\cite{Mikhnenko2015}.
+Such short diffusion lengths limit the efficiency of solar energy harvesting and require complex morphologies of active layers into nanometer sized domains, {\it{e.g.}}, bulk heterojunctions in OPVs, which not only complicates device fabrication, but also reduces device stability~\cite{Cao2014,Rafique2018}.

-Distances of hundreds of nanometers have been observed for the diffusion of longer-lived triplet states,\cite{Akselrod2014} but because not all organic materials can undergo efficient inter-system crossing or singlet fission, it may be difficult to exploit triplet diffusion in general.
-Exciton mobility can also be increased through temporal exciton delocalization, but, as the direct excitonic interactions are weak in most organic materials, molecules need to be ordered to reach this enhanced transport regime.\cite{Sneyd2021,Kong2022}
+Distances of hundreds of nanometers have been observed for the diffusion of longer-lived triplet states~\cite{Akselrod2014}, but because not all organic materials can undergo efficient inter-system crossing or singlet fission, it may be difficult to exploit triplet diffusion in general.
+Exciton mobility can also be increased through transient exciton delocalization~\cite{Sneyd2021,Kong2022, Sneyd2022}, but as the direct excitonic interactions are weak in most organic materials, molecules need to be ordered to reach this enhanced transport regime.